psharanda/Easing/README.md

 ## References

-The main set of easing functions is a Swift port of https://github.com/warrenm/AHEasing which is a port of https://github.com/ai/easings.net (https://easings.net)
+The main set of easing functions is a Swift port of https://github.com/warrenm/AHEasing and https://github.com/ai/easings.net

 `CubicBezierInterpolator` is a Swift port of `nsSMILKeySpline` code from Mozilla https://github.com/mozilla-services/services-central-legacy/blob/master/content/smil/nsSMILKeySpline.cpp